“Privilege is when you think something is not a problem because it’s not a problem to you personally.”

 The life expectancy of WW1 injured vets was less than two year (on average) so government could, and often did on a short term basis, basically make promises knowing the clock would run out.
 However, with the advancements being made in healthcare (particularly with antibiotics and orthopaedics), the sheer numbers of WW2 veterans, a growing media and the emergence of peer directed care was beginning to have an affect on the politicians of the day.
 Antibiotics drastically changed the anticipated life span of the disabled.

-My belief system is very important to me, all of my major life decisions are based on what I believe and sometimes that requires updating (or amending) your beliefs.
-Beliefs are really your moral compass and, like any compass, true north moves so every now and then you have to adjust your beliefs to match up with current societal thinking.
+My belief system is very important to me and should be to everyone.
+All of our major life decisions are based on our belief’s with many of those are more subconscious than conscience.
+Beliefs are your moral compass and, like any compass, true north moves so every now and then you have to adjust your beliefs to match up with current societal thinking.
 I do that regularly.

 I can’t just sit back, “enjoying my privilege”, while so many unmarked graves are being discovered in residential school properties.
 What I find even more disgusting is the feigning of surprise from so many people, in particular politicians.
 I grew up under the influence of the wisdom of Edgar Cayce, “The Sleeping Prophet” and the conscience of a Jiminy Cricket type character.
 After all his primary purpose was as a “conscience” for Pinocchio or “courage” for Dumbo.
-I grew up with the enjoyment of Disney but the reality of Old Yeller.
-This isn’t new.
+What may start off as pleasurable but end with the reality of Old Yeller.
+This isn’t new, Disney wasn’t wrong.

 When I was first diagnosed with polio (1953, 3 years old) I spend a lot of time in Winnipeg’s King George Hospital.
 At that age ones mind is like a fertile field for the mulch on a garden of thought.
 The amount of cognitive growth in that 3 to 5 year range really lays the foundation for one’s future belief system.
 I don’t have a lot of clear memories from those two years but compared to the kids in the residential school system, polio kids housed in a hospital were shown something that never seemed to be mentioned with residential schools.
 Fifty-seven years to get an answer, yes I would be fed up as well.